getencored/getencored/README.md

-- 👋 Hi, I’m @getencored
+- 👋 Hi, I’m GetEncored
 - 👀 I’m interested in medicinal chemistry, drug discovery and data analysis.
 - 🌱 I’m currently learning python and updating my knowledge on spreadsheets.
 I also attempt to play around Golang.
 - 💞️ I’m looking to collaborate on innovative research centered on bioanalysis and drug discovery.